 “Are we alone in the universe?”
 Countless movies have asked that question, but few have given it more thought than this 1997 adaptation of Carl Sagan’s bestselling novel.
-In honor of the 20th anniversary of its release, here are 10 things you might not have known about Contact.
+Here are 10 things you might not have known about Contact.

 1. ITS OPENING SHOT SET AN INDUSTRY RECORD.

 Contact begins with a close-up of our home planet.
 At first, a babel of '90s radio broadcasts nearly deafens the audience.
 But as the camera pulls back and Earth grows smaller, iconic audio clips that were recorded 20, 30, and even 100 years ago greet our ears—only to fade seconds later.
 By the time our galaxy recedes into an endless cosmic backdrop, there’s nothing left but silence.

 This is one of the most ambitious sequences in cinema history.
 The completely digital intro lasted for 4170 uninterrupted frames, making it the longest computer-generated shot that had ever appeared in a live-action film at the time.
 Great pains were taken to capture the look of deep space.
 On the special edition DVD commentary, visual effects supervisor Stephen Rosenbaum recalls getting started by gathering “absolutely incredible” Hubble snapshots of “distant galaxies and stars and other interstellar phenomenon ...
 We laid out what we liked and said, 'Okay, how can we pass through some of this?
 How can we combine it together into something [that’s] visually stunning?’”